shawes/ang-moh-in-the-east/_posts/2022-05-26-jalan-tua-kong-chicken-rice.md

 The chicken is perfectly poached, strangely for breast meat it melted in your mouth, was not dry at all.
 I try and avoid eating too much of the skin, but when its this flavoursome, it takes a lot of willpower to pass it up.
 The rice is bursting with chicken stock flavour and each grain is separated — an important texture component for me.
 The chilli sauce is good, nothing exceptional, but it does the job.
 I admit I do miss the garlic sauce.

-One of the better chicken rices in the neighbourhood.
+Easily one of the better chicken rices in the neighbourhood.

 **Price:** $4.00